GiovanniStephens/country-rank/README.md

 This is a quick hack-together project to identfy which countries would be good condidates for retirement.
 I collect data from various sources and then use it to build a model to predict which countries would be good candidates for retirement.

-The model includes clustering, time series forecasting, and simulation.
+This project includes clustering, time series forecasting, and simulation. <b>Full documentation found [here](https://country-rank.readthedocs.io/en/latest/index.html)</b>.

 I chose to include data for several deciding factors that were important to me in a country for retirement.